jt-rose/rxp/README.md

 #### Convenient Shorthands and Presets

-- frequently used regex behavior, such as marking text optional or providing alternatives, can be quickly defined using shorthand functions that retain RGX functionality
+- frequently used regex behavior, such as marking text optional or providing alternatives, can be quickly defined using shorthand functions that retain RXP functionality
-- common regex characters, such as `.` and `\d`, are stored as descriptive presets ("anyCharacter", "anyDigit") with full RGX functionality built in
+- common regex characters, such as `.` and `\d`, are stored as descriptive presets ("anyCharacter", "anyDigit") with full RXP functionality built in

 ```javascript
 either("this", "that").occurs(3);